 - the Uffizzi Art gallery is a must if you are into Renaissance art and can stand the queue.

-- and for some light relief, there is an extraordinary gelatteria about two streets back from the square with the Uffizzi in (see my other answers on ice cream) about 3 years ago
+- and for some light relief, there is an extraordinary gelatteria about two streets back from the square with the Uffizzi in (see my other answers on ice cream) almost 4 years ago

 Well I was able to get my ticket from an automatic machine as I was leaving the airport/entering into the train station - very easy and in many languages.
 For the return, I finally was able to book my ticket on the Trenitalia website and this was easy but you do need to know the Italian names of cities.

-Florence was an amazing city and I had a great time. about 3 years ago
+Florence was an amazing city and I had a great time. over 3 years ago